ramyologist/SocArXiv-CSV-Generator/readme.md

 Author

-    This Streamlit app is created by "ramyologist."
+    This Streamlit app is created by Ramy Youssef (@ramyologist).

 Version